InvincibleDudu/oicq-bot/readme.md

 - [ ] command list
 - [x] auto repeat image message
 - [x] today is the xth day since fpsquad stopped posting
+- [ ] do stuff based on command received from qq
+- [ ] do not repeat the same message over